ColdGrub1384/SwiftyWeb/README.md

     // Your code here
 (Don't forget to chmod +x your file)

+You can also include other files:

+    #!/usr/bin/swiftw AnotherFile.swift

+    // Your code here

 SwiftyWeb is written in Swift 3 because Raspberry Pi doesn't supports Swift 4, but it's easy to convert to Swift 4.